 How to use boost::property_tree to load and write JSON

-Property Tree is a sublibrary of boost that allow you handling tree of property.
+Property Tree is a sublibrary of boost that allows you to handle trees of properties.
 It can be used to represent XML, JSON, INI files, file paths, etc. In our case, we will be interested in loading and writing JSON, to provide an interface with other applications.

 Our example case will be the following json file :